YetAnotherNerd/whatlastgenre/README.md

 per default, to boost this even more, just mention them more then once.

 ##### filters
-Use this to filter specific groups from genres.
+Use this to activate filtering of specific tag groups from genres:
 * country: filters countries, cities and nationalities
 * label: filters label names
 * year: filters year tags, like 1980s
+* create your own filter lists by adding filter sections to the tags.txt file

+Consider custom filter lists as large blacklists.

 ## Usage